XoopsDocs/xnewsletter-tutorial/book/categories-subscribers.md

 You can see also in the column "Subscribers" the number of subscribers for this cat.

-If you click on the cat name or on "details" in "Action" you get the list with the subscribers
+If you click on the cat name or on "details" ()you get the list with the subscribers
 ![](../assets/admin area/catsub2_en.PNG)

 If you want, you can also subscribe one person to one newsletter cat manually